Pokémon: Lucario and the Mystery of Mew: Plot

-Ash arrives at Cameron Palace where a festival is being held to celebrate Sir Aaron, an ancient hero who averted a war that was about to begin outside of the Tree of Beginning.
-At the festival, Ash, ironically wearing a duplicate of Aaron's outfit, competes in a tournament at Cameron Palace and wins, to become the "Aura Guardian" for that year.
-As part of the celebration, Ash is granted Aaron's staff, which contains his Pokémon companion, Lucario, whom Aaron had sealed before stopping the war.
+Hundreds of years later, Ash Ketchum and his friends arrive at Cameron Palace where a festival is being held to celebrate Sir Aaron.
+At the festival, Ash, coincidentally wearing a re-creation of Aaron's outfit, competes in a tournament at Cameron Palace and wins, to become the "Aura Guardian" for that year.
+As part of the celebration, Ash is granted Aaron's staff, where his "Aura", which resembles that of Sir Aaron, ends up inadvertently releasing Lucario from his capture.
+After adjusting to this situation, he informs everyone of Aaron's betrayal.